i05nagai/memorandum/language/english_speaking.md

             * she got some books out of the library and immersed herself in Jewish history and culture
         * to put sth or sb complete under the surface of a liquid
             * the shell should be immersed in boiling water for two minutes
+* immersely
+    * extremly
+    * he was immersely popular in his day
 * rage
     * anger
         * extreme or violent anger